 The Practice of Reproducible Research presents concrete examples of how researchers in the data-intensive sciences are working to improve the reproducibility of their research projects.
 Each of the thirty-one case studies in this volume describes the workflow that an author used to complete a real-world research project, highlighting how particular tools, ideas, and practices have been combined to support reproducibility.
-Emphasis is placed on the very practical how, rather than the why or what, of conducting reproducible research.
+Authors emphasize the very practical how, rather than the why or what, of conducting reproducible research.

 Part 1 contains an accessible introduction to reproducible research, a basic reproducible research project template, and a synthesis of lessons learned from across the thirty-one case studies.
-Parts 2 and 3 contain the case studies themselves.
+Parts 2 and 3 focus on the case studies.
 The Practice of Reproducible Research is an invaluable resource for students and researchers who wish to better understand the practice of data-intensive sciences and learn how to make their own research more reproducible.

-Justin Kitzes is an Assistant Professor of Biology at the University of Pittsburgh.
+Justin Kitzes is Assistant Professor of Biology at the University of Pittsburgh.

-Daniel Turek is an Assistant Professor of Statistics at Williams College.
+Daniel Turek is Assistant Professor of Statistics at Williams College.

-Fatma Deniz is a Postdoctoral Scholar at the Helen Wills Neuroscience Institute and the International Computer Science Institute and a Data Science Fellow at the University of California Berkeley.
+Fatma Deniz is Postdoctoral Scholar at the Helen Wills Neuroscience Institute and the International Computer Science Institute, and Data Science Fellow at the University of California, Berkeley.